 Country Are customers involved in the processes when a Data Hub is available?
 If so, how are they involved?
-Can/ must customers maintain their own master data?
 How does the customer release his data when a requesting party wants to retrieve this data from the DataHub?
-Belgium Possible future evolution not decided yet No N/A Finland Datahub will offer a user interface for the customers where the customers can see information about themselves that registered to Datahub.
+Belgium Possible future evolution not decided yet No N/A Denmark No No, but a customer can start a process for cancelling a supplier switch (if wrong) A new possibility is under construction.
+Here the customer can give authorization to a third party which is entitled to the information on the basis of the contractual relationship.
+Finland Datahub will offer a user interface for the customers where the customers can see information about themselves that registered to Datahub.
 The customer can authorize a Datahub party to use its own information for a specific purpose.
-The customers only can check their master data, but they are not allowed to change them.
-Customer have only the opportunity to give or remove authorizations.
 The customer gives the authorization, or the party is entitled to the information on the basis of the contractual relationship.
 Germany If we will have hub with personal data, the customer must be involved in minimum for to give permission.
 Also, there must be a possibility that the customer can see who has the possibility for his data and who used it.
 No statement possible.
 No statement possible.
 Netherlands Customers are not involved in the processes and data alignments of the hub.
 As an effect of the GDPR we are working on a customer portal to see its own energy related data.
-No. Currently it is indirectly via the grid or the supplier the customer can have data changed.
+Currently it is indirectly via the grid or the supplier the customer can have data changed.
 At the moment the customer has to give explicit consent to that party and with that (checkable consent) the party can retrieve restricted master data.
 For instance, for new suppliers we have made 5 stages depending on the contracting phase where the supplier can retrieve some specific master data elements of the AP.
 We are planning to implement a generic customer consent functionality (comparable to what ebIX is modelling).
 Poland The customers will not be involved in the processes directly, but via BS.
 They will be offered a dedicated portal to see its own energy related data.
 Not yet decided.
 Not yet regulated.
 Sweden They don't need to, but they have the opportunity to login into the customer portal.
 The customer portal can be used to get an overview of your contracts and register/withdraw a customer consent for ESCO/energy supplier.
 No Contract or a customer consent registered in the customer portal.